links

 Documents

-The Rev. Canon Dr. Sally French was elected to be 13th Bishop of the Diocese of New Jersey on Jan.
-28, 2023, and is expected to be consecrated and seated on June 24.
+The Rt.
+Rev. Sally French was elected to be 13th Bishop of the Diocese of New Jersey on Jan.
+28, 2023, and was consecrated on June 24.

-Bishop-Elect French currently serves as Canon for Regional Ministry and Collaborative Innovation in the Diocese of North Carolina.
+Prior to her election, Bishop French served as Canon for Regional Ministry and Collaborative Innovation in the Diocese of North Carolina.
 Her work provides congregational support to churches in the diocese’s Raleigh, Durham, and Rocky Mount.
 She works with clergy and lay leaders to strengthen vitality and foster collaboration.

 In North Carolina, she has served as President of the Standing Committee.
 There, she initiated work to address systemic racism and bias.
 She remains committed to working to end racism and White supremacy.